adonisjs/legacy-docs/3.0/sessions.md

 ---
 title: Sessions
 permalink: sessions
-weight: 3
+weight: 4
 categories:
 	- basics
 ---

 Adonis has out of the box support session management.
-All sessions are long lived based upon their expiry.
-Also you can create flash messages, which are valid only for the next request.
+Adonis also has support for flash messages, which are only valid for the upcoming request.

 ## Drivers

-Adonis ships with `cookie` and `file` driver, which are configured inside `config/session.js` file.
+Adonis ships with `cookie` and `file` driver, which can be configured inside `config/session.js` file.

 ## Methods

+All of the session methods are available on the `request` object.

 #### put(key, value)